9R/angleBarLamp/README.md

 # Folding AngleBarLamp

-Folding lamp made out of 3d-printed parts and anglebars.
-Inspired by the lamps from [kliments workshoptoolset](https://github.com/kliment/workshoptoolset)
+This is a folding lamp made out of 3d-printed parts and angle-bars.
+The design was inspired by the lamps from [kliments workshoptoolset](https://github.com/kliment/workshoptoolset)

 ![folding animation](images/angleBarLamp.png "")

-The lamp parts were designed using Freecad 0.19 and the [assembly4 workbench](https://github.com/Zolko-123/FreeCAD_Assembly4).
+The lamp parts were designed using [Freecad 0.21.1](https://www.freecad.org/) and the [assembly4 workbench v0.50.6](https://github.com/Zolko-123/FreeCAD_Assembly4).

 ## Printed parts